So, you want to have a deaconess/deacon student intern with you or have a deaconess come work in your church? Great! Here is some information for you.

 - Recruit and/or train volunteers, equipping others for service

 - Plan meaningful worship, devotions, or prayer time

 - Coordinate social ministry activities, reaching out to those who are marginalized

 - Help a congregation in its work with all ages – children, youth, adults, and families

 - Respond to times of special concern – illness, grief, disabilities, or life transitions – bringing God’s healing touch to people in need.

-What kind of job qualifications does a deaconess have?
+What kind of job qualifications does a deaconess/deacon have?

-A deaconess forms her servant leader identity through education in
+A deaconess/deacon forms her/his servant leader identity through education in

 theology, support from a community, intentional spiritual reflection,